prototypefund/runde15-turtlemail/README.md

 make migrate
 ```

-Other commands django commands can be run by executing:
+Other django commands can be run by executing:

 ```shell
 docker compose exec -it backend turtlemailctl